 The Base Plan

-Section 6: Mitigation Strategy Reviews Goals and Objectives of the 2017 MJAHMP to determine whether they are still relevant.
 Provides a status update on each mitigation action included in the 2017 plan Describes mitigation successes achieved since 2017 and establishes a systematic approach to achieving updated goals.
 Identifies new actions the region overall or each jurisdiction may wish to undertake to further improve resiliency.
 Establishes mitigation priorities based on accepted criteria.

-Section 7: Plan Maintenance Describes the process by which the CCRPC's AHMPUC and other identified officials will ensure the plan is implemented, updated (maintained), and integrated with other local planning initiatives, regulations, and ordinances.
+Describes the process by which the CCRPC's AHMPUC and

+Section 7: Plan Maintenance other identified officials will ensure the plan is implemented, updated (maintained), and integrated with other local planning initiatives, regulations, and ordinances.
 Procedures defined here address how communities will evaluate the effectiveness of this plan by reviewing progress made towards implementation of each mitigation action.
 Describes continued engagement of the public and stakeholders in identifying risks that may surface following the development and approval of this plan update.

 Jurisdictional Annexes

 Purpose Jurisdictional annexes provide detailed jurisdiction-specific information on hazard risk and vulnerability, capabilities, mitigation actions, and action plans for implementation that augment information in the Base Plan.

 Annex 1 Town of Bolton

 Annex 2 Buel's Gore

 Annex 3 City of Burlington

 Annex 4 Town of Charlotte

 Annex 5 Town of Essex

-Annex 6 Village of Essex Junction
+Annex 6 City of Essex Junction

 Annex 7 Town of Hinesburg

 Annex 8 Town of Huntington

 Annex 9 Town of Jericho

 Annex 10 Town of Milton

 Annex 11 Town of Richmond

 Annex 12 Town of Shelburne

+Annex 13 Town of St. George

 The Base Plan

-Annex 13 Town of St. George

 Annex 14 City of South Burlington

 Annex 15 Town of Underhill

 Annex 16 Town of Westford

 Annex 17 Town of Williston

 Annex 18 City of Winooski

 Appendices

 Appendix A Completed FEMA Review Tool

 Appendix B Copies of Executed or Placeholder Jurisdictional Adoption Resolutions

 Appendix C Documentation of the Planning Process

 Appendix D Planning Worksheets

 Appendix E Public Notification

 Appendix F Funding Resources